Kansas UCCJEA

 (1) A letter or other document requesting registration;

-amendments thereto, the name and address of the person seeking registration and
+thereto, the name and address of the person seeking registration and any parent

-any parent or person acting as a parent who has been awarded custody or
+or person acting as a parent who has been awarded custody or visitation in the

-(b) On receipt of the documents required by subsection (a), the
+(a) On receipt of the documents required by subsection (a), the registering

-together with one copy of any accompanying documents and information, regardless
+one copy of any accompanying documents and information, regardless of their

-(a)(3) and provide them with an opportunity to contest the registration in
+provide them with an opportunity to contest the registration in accordance with

 state;

-confirmation of the child-custody determination and preclude further contest of
+child-custody determination and preclude further contest of that determination

-(d) A person seeking to contest the validity of a registered
+(c) A person seeking to contest the validity of a registered order must request

-order must request a hearing within 20 days after service of the notice.
-At that
+a hearing within 20 days after service of the notice.
+At that hearing, the court

-hearing, the court shall confirm the registered order unless the person
+shall confirm the registered order unless the person contesting registration

 amendments thereto, in the proceedings before the court that issued the order